pldn/LDWizard-old/README.md

 ### 4.5.2 Stimulus/Response Sequences

-Stimulus: The user uploads a correct RATT script.<br>
+- *The user uploads a correct RATT script.*
-Response: The script gets loaded into the LDWizard.
+  The script gets loaded into the LD Wizard.

-Stimulus: The user uploads a correct RML script. <br>
+- *The user uploads a correct RML script.*
-Response: The script gets converted to a correctly working RATT script and loaded into the LDWizard.
+  The script gets converted to a correctly working RATT script and loaded into the LD Wizard.

-Stimulus: The user uploads a correct COW script. <br>
+- *The user uploads a correct COW script.*
-Response: The script gets converted to a correctly working RATT script and loaded into the LDWizard.
+  The script gets converted to a correctly working RATT script and loaded into the LD Wizard.

-Stimulus: The user uploads an incorrect RATT script. <br>
+- *The user uploads an incorrect RATT script.*
-Response: The user gets an error, that the script is incorrect.
+  The user gets an error, that the script is incorrect.

-Stimulus: The user uploads an incorrect RML script. <br>
+- *The user uploads an incorrect RML script.*
-Response: The LDWizard tries to convert the script.
+  The LD Wizard tries to convert the script.
 But the user gets a warning, stating that the script is incorrect.

-Stimulus: The user uploads an incorrect COW script. <br>
+- *The user uploads an incorrect COW script.*
-Response: The LDWizard tries to convert the script.
+  The LD Wizard tries to convert the script.
 But the user gets a warning, stating that the script is incorrect.

 ### 4.5.3 Functional Requirements